Guiding Principles

 A partnership for a wilder world.

 The protection and restoration of wildlife and ecosystems is critical to the health of our planet.
-That’s why Re:wild and Colossal are committed to using all of the tools available to restore species on the brink of extinction.
+That’s why Re:wild and the Colossal Foundation are committed to using all of the tools available to restore species on the brink of extinction.

 But how we do this is just as important as why we are doing it.